Anti-Defamation League: Responses to Donald Trump and his administration

 Critics have alleged that under Trump, the ADL has been complicit with or silent on right-wing antisemitism, including antisemitism coming from Elon Musk and the Trump administration.
 In October 2025, the ADL removed its glossary on extremism after a right-wing backlash led by Musk for including entries on Turning Point USA and Christian Identity.
 In November 2025, when announcing a tip line for reporting antisemitic incidents in New York after the election of Zohran Mamdani, who is critical of Israel, Greenblatt said, "The reality is President Trump wasn't elected on a track record that included a long animus to the Jewish state".

 Educators

 In July 2025, the National Education Association (NEA) Representative Assembly voted to cut all ties with the ADL and to not use or promote ADL curricula or statistics, citing the ADL's defense of Israel.
 In response, the ADL said the vote was due to "pro-Hamas" activists, and nearly 400 Jewish groups signed a letter defending the ADL.

+Historians

+In an opinion editorial in The Guardian, historian Mark LeVine agreed with FBI Director Kash Patel's description of the ADL as a "political front masquerading as a watchdog".
+LeVine wrote that "since the 1970s, the organisation has focused ever more intently on shielding Israel from criticism.
+In parallel, it has also monitored right-wing racist and anti-LGBTQ+ extremism so that it could remain solidly within the liberal Jewish fold in the US."

 In popular culture

-The Apple TV+ series The Savant is about a former member of the ADL's extremism monitoring division who infiltrated online hate groups.
+The upcoming Apple TV+ series The Savant is about a former member of the ADL's extremism monitoring division who infiltrated online hate groups.
 Its release was postponed in September 2025.